 DAOs require sustainable funding to operate, grow, and reward contributors.
 Unlike traditional organizations, DAOs often rely on on-chain mechanisms and community-driven financial models to sustain themselves.
-Let’s explore different funding strategies, from treasury reserves and protocol fees to grants, token sales, and venture capital, while addressing the challenge of balancing short-term liquidity needs with long-term sustainability.

 Why Sustainable Funding Matters